swe574group1/Bingo/README.md

 The application is developed in [Java](http://www.java.com "Java") using the [Play!
 Framework](http://www.playframework.org "Play!
 Framework").
 The [MySQL](http://mysql.com "MySQL") database server is used for managing application related data.

+## Mockups

+The first step we took was to analyze the predecessor project, find its weaknesses and fix them.
+During that process, we decided to update the graphical user interface.
+First thing was to create mockups and you can find them from this url: http://swe574group1.github.com/Bingo .

 ### Setting up the development environment

 [TODO: Add instructions for setting up the development environment]